 How to Reflect, Not Just Listen in 3 Explained Steps

 It sometimes helps to take a deep breath as preparation for reflecting.
-I don’t want to say it seems mandatory, but reflecting shifts the focus away from self-centered thinking, which can feel awkward at first.
+I don’t want to say “make it mandatory,” but reflecting shifts the focus away from self-centered thinking, which can feel awkward at first.
+If you don’t take a deep breath, and change the direction of relating, you’ll just keep talking at each other with no relating!

 Step 2) When timing feels appropriate, paraphrase the comments indicating first the emotional character and secondly summarize the content.
 Remember to focus on reporting emotions since that often takes second place to the details.
 Sometimes, you don’t even need the details if you get the emotion correct.